dy1io/hostathing.com/_pages/terms.md

 ### 6. Contact Information

-If you have any questions or concerns regarding this Privacy Policy, please contact us at [contact@hostathing.com](mailto:contact@hostathing.com).
+If you have any questions or concerns regarding this Privacy Policy, please contact us by creating a support ticket on Discord at [https://hostathing.com/discord](https://hostathing.com/discord) or via email at [contact@hostathing.com](mailto:contact@hostathing.com).

 By using our services, you acknowledge that you have read and understood this Privacy Policy and agree to the practices described within it.